3 Things Men Still Don't Get About The #MeToo Movement

 3. Companies are enacting new policies and serving up consequences because of problems like one in four of y’all thinking whipping out your dick at your place of work isn’t an issue or an act of sexual violence.
 Moreover, two-thirds of men think asking a female colleague repeatedly on a date without solicitation isn’t sexual harassment.

 “But office romances happen all the time!”
-Yeah, but incidents of men pulling out their penises, pursuing women who’ve already turned them down multiple times, and taking women to drinks or dinner under the pretence of “career development” only to proposition them for sexual favours happen far more often.
+Yeah, but incidents of men pulling out their penises, pursuing women who’ve already turned them down multiple times, and taking women to drinks or dinner under the pretense of “career development” only to proposition them for sexual favors happen far more often.
 One more time for the men in the nosebleeds: That’s on you.

 So men, here’s the deal: This movement you’re seeing isn’t about your world getting smaller.
 It’s about other people’s worlds getting bigger.
 There’s a difference.
 And it’s not all about you.